+There have been a staggering 104,880 Google searches for UK road trips between January and March this year.
 With so many of us keen to hit the open road, we wanted to find out which UK destinations we’re longing to drive to, whilst hopefully enjoying the ride along the way.

-Leeds proves to be the most Googled road trip destination in the last two months.
-It featured in over 1,500 average monthly searches, and had a 154% increase when compared to the same time last year.
+Leeds proves to be the most-googled road trip destination in the last two months.
+It featured in over 7,000 monthly searches and had a whopping 654% increase when compared to the same time last year.

 If you’re venturing out on a road trip, or you’re driving to your staycation destination, planning in advance is important.

 “Before you set off, make sure you’re prepared by checking your tyres, water, and engine oil levels.
 Be mindful not to overload your car and ensure the weight is distributed evenly where possible.
 If you’re on a long drive, find a safe place to stop and rest at least every two hours.
 Lastly, don’t forget your driving snacks”